 ECA SECTORS / NATURAL GAS

-ECA combines economic and regulatory skills to carry out comprehensive and complex planning, financing and strategy studies along the value chain of gas.
-Our specialisation is on mid and downstream sectors including transmission systems, gas storage, LNG terminals, distribution systems and market design.
+ECA combines economic and regulatory knowledge to carry out comprehensive and complex planning, financing and strategy studies along the value chain of gas.
+Our specialisation is on mid- and downstream sectors including transmission systems, gas storage, LNG terminals, distribution systems and market design.

-We also leverage our public sector expertise to advise private sector clients on the core commercial issues arising from markets, regulation and pricing.
+We also leverage our public sector expertise to advise private sector clients on commercial and contractual issues arising from markets, regulation and pricing.

 SELECTED PROJECTS INCLUDE >